-This project includes the design and construction of multiple bus stops, three park and ride locations, a transit center in downtown Mission, traffic signal priority system, and pedestrian access improvements.
+This project included design and construction of multiple bus stops, three park and ride locations, a transit center in downtown Mission, traffic signal priority system, and pedestrian access improvements.

-This network focuses on high-demand/high capacity urban transit corridors which present opportunities for revitalization, reinvestment and increased levels of population and employment density.
+A Transportation Investment Generating Economic Recovery (TIGER) Grant will finance transit investments along Metcalf Avenue and Shawnee Mission Parkway.
+This network focused on high-demand/high capacity urban transit corridors which present opportunities for revitalization, reinvestment and increased levels of population and employment density.

-Detail conceptual plans include shelter design and amenities such as a digital message board for bus routes and schedule; park and ride locations at Rosana Square, 119th and Metcalf, and in Mission, and more.
+Detail conceptual plans included shelter design and amenities such as a digital message board for bus routes and schedule; park and ride locations at Rosana Square, 119th and Metcalf, in the city of Mission, and more.

-- a transit signal priority system that will improve bus movement, timing and efficiency; and
+- A transit signal priority system that improves bus movement, timing, and efficiency

-- a transit center, adjacent to Mission's downtown, to support existing transit service and future local bus service.
+- A transit center, adjacent to Mission's downtown, supporting existing transit service and future local bus service

 The Metcalf/Shawnee Mission Parkway corridor received $10.7 million of a $50 million regional TIGER Grant.
-TIGER funds will support transit infrastructure improvements.
-It is coordinated by the:
+TIGER funds were designed to support transit infrastructure improvements.

 - Cities of Mission, Overland Park and Roeland Park,